 Because He is wiser than we are, God has provided us with a flexible legal framework that offers both mercy and justice to victim, accused, and perpetrator.
 Humility must drive our application of the Bible to jurisprudence and the punishment of criminals so that we "do not judge according to appearance, but judge with righteous judgment" (John 7:24).

 Dr. Greg Bahnsen's Ethics Courses

 If Jesus is Lord, this has ethical implications.
 Jesus' Lordship lays claim to our motives and goals, and He sets the standard for evaluating our actions.
 Every decision should have the goal, like Paul's in 2 Cor.
 5:9, "to be well pleasing to Him."
 The ethics courses from the Bahnsen Project help Christians to slice through the ethical problems that seem like Gordian knots.
 Unbiblical ethical systems are, of necessity, reductionistic and Dr. Bahnsen walks Christians through the nuance and depth that arise from the Bible's different perspectives of Personalistic, Situational, and Normative (Deontological) ethics.

-James M. Wilson, Civil Government: An Exposition of Romans XIII.
+James M. Willson, Civil Government: An Exposition of Romans XIII.
 1-7 (Philadelphia: William S. Young, 1853).
-Wilson's extended treatment of Romans 13 and summarization of the historic Reformed position is masterful.
+Willson's extended treatment of Romans 13 and summarization of the historic Reformed position is masterful.
 I highly recommend that it be read and digested.

 Matthew J. Trewhella, The Doctrine of the Lesser Magistrates: A Proper Resistance to Tyranny and a Repudiation of Unlimited Obedience to Civil Government (North Charleston, SC: CreateSpace, 2013).
 A helpful modern introduction to this subject.